numbas/editor-docs/source/upload-vle.rst

 .. image:: _static/images/screenshots/blackboard_edit.png

-The default options are usually fine, but you should make sure the settings under "SCORM availability" in particular are how you want them.
+The default options are usually fine, but you should make sure the settings under :guilabel:`SCORM availability` in particular are how you want them.

 .. image:: _static/images/screenshots/blackboard_availability.png

-Click "Submit", and your exam is ready to use!
+Click :guilabel:`Submit`, and your exam is ready to use!

 Uploading to Moodle
 -------------------

 Log in to Moodle, and go to the relevant course.
-Turn editing mode on, then click on the "Add an activity..." dropdown and select "SCORM package".
+Turn editing mode on, then click on the :guilabel:`Add an activity...` dropdown and select :guilabel:`SCORM package`.

 .. image:: _static/images/screenshots/moodle_content.png

-Enter your exam's name in the "Name" field, and write a description in the field below.
-Then click on the "Choose a file..." button in the "Package file" field and upload the .zip file you downloaded earlier.
+Enter your exam's name in the :guilabel:`Name` field, and write a description in the field beneath.
+Then click on the :guilabel:`Choose a file...` button in the :guilabel:`Package file` field and upload the .zip file you downloaded earlier.

 .. image:: _static/images/screenshots/moodle_upload.png

 Take a look at the rest of the settings on the page to make sure they're set how you want.
-The default settings are usually fine, though you might like to set "Hide navigation buttons" to "Yes" to save screen space.
+The default settings are usually fine, though you might like to set :guilabel:`Hide navigation buttons` to :guilabel:`Yes` to save screen space.

-When you're ready, click on "Save and display".
+When you're ready, click on :guilabel:`Save and display`.
 Your exam is ready to use!